mshmoustafa/FTPY/README.md

 #### put - Upload a file to the server

 Works with binary and ascii files.
+If you are uploading a file outside of the directory where you executed ftpy, you must use the absolute path of the file.

 ```
 Command: put myimage.png
+Command: put /Users/username/myimage.png
 ```

 Note on binary vs. ascii: `put` uses the binary transfer mode for all uploads.